-How to Boot HyperV From a USB Flash Drive
+How to Boot Hyper-V From a USB Flash Drive

-Step 1: Create a VHD
+Step 1 – Create a VHD

-In this example, you create a 12 GB fixed-type VHD.
-This is the recommended size for a VHD being deployed on a 16 GB USB flash drive.
-Be sure to leave space available in the VHD for future updates; also, a minimum of 25% of the UFD storage space should by reserved for wear leveling.
+In this example, a 12 GB fixed-type VHD will be created, which is the recommended size for a VHD being deployed on a 16 GB USB flash drive.
+The letter “R” will be assigned to the primary partition created on the new VHD.

 mkdir c:\hvvhd